 Well, as we become adults, our need to know “why?” is just as strong — we still want to understand the reason behind things.

 As you grow into your copywriting career, remember the more “reasons why” you give a prospect — the more educated he becomes about a subject — the less he actually has to be sold.
 In essence, he closes himself a little bit more with every morsel of information he consumes.
+Persuasive writing, when done well, essentially lets your reader make up his own mind to buy your product.

 Claude Hopkins, considered by many to be the “father” of modern advertising, had this to say about giving away a lot of information: